MontiCore/cd4analysis/src/main/grammars/de/monticore/cd4analysis.md

   - `ebnf`, handles cases which should not be handled by the grammar itself, e.g., the name of an attribute is lowercase
-  - `mcg`, contains CoCos that check semantics of the models, e.g., the list of valid modifiers on an object
+  - `mcg`, contains CoCos that check semantics of the models, e.g., the list of valid `UMLModifier`s on an object
-- CoCos ensure semantic correctness, here is a list of some of the important ones:
+- CoCos ensure semantic correctness, here is a list of some of the important
+  ones:
   - Uniqueness of names of e.g. classes in each package, attributes in each class
   - Classes hierarchy is free of cycles
   - Correct counter part on `extends` and `implements` keywords
   - Correct association qualifiers